 How do I verify I’m going to get my rebate?
 This is VERY IMPORTANT!

 Your very first contact must be with us as your Buyer’s agent.
 You CANNOT contact the listing agent on a home you are interested in!
 If you see a home and then contact the listing agent for more information you immediately become that listing agent’s prospective buyer.
 That listing agent will have established you as their buyer prospect.
 So, it is critical that you contact us as your agent first and tell us the property you are interested in.
 We will then contact the listing agent as YOUR BUYER’S AGENT.
 Your rebate amount will be written on the offer to purchase.

 How does the process work?

 Search for your ideal home.
 Contact us, as your Buyer’s agent, then email a list of several homes to us.
 We would then contact the listing agent and help schedule the showings.
 When you wish to make an offer, we will draw up the offer in electronic format and send it to you for your review and discussion if needed.
 You sign the offer, we send it to the listing agent and begin the negotiating process.
 We are there to assist you from start to finish just like a full-service Realtor after you and the seller come to terms.

 Recent lending laws require you to have your buyer rebate on the closing statement and it MUST be on the original offer to purchase.
 If the rebate language is not on the offer to purchase you may not get your rebate.
 Your lender needs to be aware of this rebate.

-Procuring cause is the series of events that lead to the successful purchase of a home.
-In plain English it gets down to who deserves the commission from a sales transaction.
+Procuring cause is a series of events that lead to the successful purchase of a home.
+In plain English, it gets down to who deserves the commission from a sales transaction.
 If you as a buyer contact a listing agent first you could become their buyer prospect.
-Even if you end up buying through us or another agent, that original listing agent could argue you are their buyer because you established contact with them first on the home being purchase.
+The original listing agent could argue you are their buyer because you established contact with them first on the home being purchased, even if you end up buying through us or another agent.
 This means we must be your first point of contact during your buying process.